siraajkudtarkar/CS167/Labs/Lab6/CS167-Lab6.md

           command match {
             case "count-all" =>
-              // Count total number of records in the file val count: Long = input.count()  // TODO 9: count total number of records in the file on `input` println(s"Total count for file '$inputfile' is $count") case "code-filter" =>
+              // Count total number of records in the file val count: Long = // TODO 9: count total number of records in the file on `input` println(s"Total count for file '$inputfile' is $count") case "code-filter" =>
               // Filter the file by response code, args(2), and print the total number of matching lines